textpattern/textpattern.github.io/README.md

   * *adjective* form (hyphen is used): e.g. "The administration-side panels are organized by **Content**, **Presentation**, and **Admin** (and **Extensions** for admin-side plugins).
 As the example shows, you may use "admin-side" when used as an ajective, due to it's popularity and convenience, but writing it out fully as "administration-side" is always preferred.
 * When referring to admin-side panel names, panel section headers, form control labels, and button labels, spell the name exactly as it appears in the panel and make it strong emphasis (double-asterisks each side in kramdown), e.g. "The articles table on the **Articles** panel shows article IDs, titles, dates posted, the sections they're in, and their current status."
 * When referring to a preference label, specifically, quote the text and make it italic (double underscores each side).
 For example: "You can control widowed words in article titles by selecting 'Yes' on the '*Prevent widowed words in article titles?*' preference."
 * When referring to a form control options (e.g. select-menu options, radio button options, etc.) or any other non-header UI dialogue, quote the text and leave it in normal format.
-E.g. "When you're ready to publish your draft, change status to 'Live' and click the **Save** button."
+E.g. "When you're ready to publish your draft, change status to 'Live' and select the **Save** button."
 * When referring to system feedback dialogue (green, yellow, red), format the text exactly as it appears in the UI messages.<sup>2</sup>
 * When referring to file names, make them italic and include the extension. e.g. *.htaccess* and *index.php* (do not make them appear as code, unless they are part of a code snippet).